sirreal/html-api-debugger/html-api-debugger/readme.txt

 = 2.7 =
 * Preserve attribute value line breaks in tree views.
+* Prevent plugin module from being enqueued on all pages.

 = 2.6 =
 * Handle null bytes in selectors and context HTML.